France vs. Ukraine: Which European Country is Bigger?

 Why Maps Can Be Misleading

-Depending on the map projection, France and Ukraine can look quite similar in size.
-But in reality, Ukraine is the largest country located entirely within Europe, while France is slightly smaller (not counting France's overseas territories).
+Map projections can make France and Ukraine appear quite similar in size.
+Ukraine is the largest country located entirely within European borders (excluding Russia), while France is slightly smaller when not counting its overseas territories.

-Try it yourself: Select France and Ukraine on the map to see their true sizes side by side!
+Select France and Ukraine on the map to see their true sizes side by side.

 Final Thoughts